KaptainBflakes/nmscrb/README.md

-# nmscrub
+# nmscrb
 "Name Scrub" Removes a given string from the filenames in a list of file paths.
-It shouldn't break when it hits a filename that does not contain the string.
-It should just throw a warning and move on.
-I say should because I haven't actually tested it yet.

-Usage: "nmscrub string list.txt"

-String is what you remove.
-List is the list of files to rename.
-Use https://github.com/KaptainBflakes/extlist if you don't want or know how to make lists on your own.
-Format the text file with the file paths terminated by newline chars '\n'.
+Usage - Technical:  nmscrb [1] [2]

+arg[1]: This is the string you want removed.

+arg[2]: This is the list if filenames you want the string removed from.

+Usage - General: Scrubs large numbers of filenames of their useless elements.

+Note 1: Useful for removing useless and repetative data from filenames.
+Good for cleaning names in large media archives.

+Note 2: If a file name in the list does not contain the string, the program won't crash nor will the batching break.
+Feel free to bash your lists with strings to scrub.